Operations

 The Company continues to assess the exploration data from the geochemical survey, geophysical surveys and drill programs on the Ochhung, Preak Klong and Oktung licences.

 Specifically, a ~4,200m RC resource infill program has been scheduled on the Preak Klong NW and Gossan prospects which are located within 15km of the Okvau Gold Mine – on the Preak Klong Licence.
-The program is designed to infill the previously announced intersections listed below and is expected to commence in early 2024.
+The program is designed to infill the previously announced intersections.
+Such as:

 Emerald remains vigilant for opportunities to expand our regional footprint in Cambodia.